Mark-Hopkins-at-Williams/starship-zitanic/README.md

 - ```VIP```: Whether the passenger has paid for special VIP service during the voyage.
 - ```RoomService```, ```FoodCourt```, ```ShoppingMall```, ```Spa```, ```VRDeck```: Amount the passenger has billed at each of the Spaceship Titanic's many luxury amenities.
 - ```Name```: The first and last names of the passenger.
 - ```Transported```: Whether the passenger was transported to another dimension.
-This is the target, the column you are trying to predict.
+This is what you are trying to predict.

 ## Starter Code